top of page

 Emily Dickinson (1830-1886)

 The country known as United States is a bivouac along several avian superhighways.
-I live, not really by accident, on the Central Flyway, and thus get to experience the seasonal comings and goings of wings.
+I live, not really by accident, on the western plume of the Central Flyway, and thus get to experience the seasonal comings and goings of wings.
 The sacrament of hope in the form of feathered things.

-To celebrate the waterfowl who overwinter with us, nearby Bosque del Apache National Wildlife Refuge hosts an annual festival every year in late November/early December.
-Except in 2025 the wildlife refuge festival was abruptly cancelled, dominoed by the times which no longer seem to provide succor.
+To celebrate the waterfowl and other feathered beings who overwinter with us, nearby Bosque del Apache National Wildlife Refuge hosts an annual festival every year in late November/early December.
+Except in 2025 when the wildlife refuge festival was abruptly cancelled mid November, dominoed by the times which no longer seem to provide succor.

-This annual festival of avian migration is what first brought me to the geography I now call home a few miles south of Socorro, a history heavy town near to the wildlife refuge, which joins and supports the annual celebration, offering spaces and places for human accommodation, entertainment, food, salubrious saloons for the thirsty work of bird watching and so on.
-Maybe even once upon a time little birds of the night.
+This annual festival of avian migration is what first brought me to the geography I now call home, around 70 miles south of Socorro, which is a history heavy town near to the wildlife refuge.
+Socorro joins and supports the annual celebration of migratory birds, offering spaces and places for human accommodation, entertainment, food, salubrious saloons for the thirsty work of bird watching and so on.
+Maybe even once upon a time there were little birds of the night.

 One of these corresponding annual events is a three day art and craft show held in the historic Garcia Opera House.

-The building is magnificent with curious eye-confusingly curved, outward leaning, three foot think adobe walls.
+The building is magnificent, with curious eye-confusingly curved, outward leaning, three foot thick adobe walls.
 For acoustics, apparently.

 The organizers of the art show, in consultation with exhibitors, decided to go ahead in spite of the wildlife refuge’s Festival of Cranes being cancelled.
 The birds didn’t get the cancellation memo, after all, and returned on their usual schedule.